vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

     - `STATUS_PENDING`
     - `STATUS_UNDEPLOYED`

-This staking requirement is constant.
+The staking requirement is constant.
 If a referrer un-stakes enough tokens to fall below the requirement, they and their referees will no long be eligible for program benefits.
 If the referrer re-stakes enough tokens to fulfil the staking requirement, the team will become eligible for referral program benefits.
+Note, referees will be able to "move team" by submitting a new team.

+The liquidity provision restriction is constant, once a party has become a referrer they will be restricted from committing liquidity.
+Any liquidity provision transactions from a referrer should be rejected.

 To generate a team id / referral code, the party must submit a signed `CreateTeam` transaction with the following optional team information.

-- name: an optional team name to be added to the referral banner.
+- `name`: an optional team name to be added to the referral banner.
-- teamUrl: an optional link to a team forum, discord, etc.
+- `teamUrl`: an optional link to a team forum, discord, etc.
-- avatarUrl: an optional url to an image to be used as the teams avatar
+- `avatarUrl`: an optional url to an image to be used as the teams avatar

 ```protobuf
 message CreateTeam